jts3k/Twisted-Signals-F16/Syllabus.md

 GRADING

-Grading for the course is based on the assignments, exams, and class participation.
+Grading for the course is based on the assignments, projects, quizzes, and class participation.

 Each of the short-term assignment will graded on a scale from 0 to 4 points.
 Of these 4 points, 2 shall be awarded to the quality and originality of the concept in the work.
 Another 2 points shall be awarded to the quality of the technical execution of the work.
 For both criteria, concept and execution, the determination shall be made accordingly:

 0: Incomplete.
-For example: the code does not work, the work does neet address the goal of the assignment, the work was not delivered on-time.
+For example: the code does not work, the work does not address the goal of the assignment, the work was not delivered on-time.

 1: Satisfactory.
 The work was delivered on time and addresses the goal of the assignment.

 2: Excellent.
 The work demonstrates an outstanding concept or execution.
 The work demonstrates great insight.

-Your Final Project will be evaluated in the same way, but will be worth a total of 8 points.
+Your projects will be evaluated in the same way, but each will be worth a total of 8 points.
 So, the same as above, multiplied by two.

+Each of the four quizzes will be worth 2 points.

+Class participation will be worth 10 points.
+This includes your participation in discussions and activities during class-time, as well as your participation on the class website (authoring weekly posts in the gallery, authoring high-quality documentation of your own work, and commenting on posts authored by your classmates and instructor).

 Work that is delivered late will automatically have 1 point deducted from the potential 4 point score.
 A further point shall be deducted for every 48 hours of lateness.
 For example: 1-2 days late = maximum score of 3 points.
 3-4 days late = maximum score of 2 points.
 5-6 days late = maximum score of 1 point.
 7+ days late = 0 points.

-Each of the exams will be worth 4 points.

-Class participation will be worth 10 points.
-This includes your participation in discussions and activities during class-time, as well as your participation on the class website (authoring weekly posts in the gallery, authoring high-quality documentation of your own work, and commenting on posts authored by your classmates and instructor).

-Short term assignments: 6 x 4 = 24 points
+Short term assignments: 4 x 4 = 16 points

-Final project: 8 points
+Projects: 2 x 8 = 16 points

-Exams: 2 x 4 = 8 points
+Exams: 4 x 2 = 8 points

 Class participation: 10 points